The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Obtaining masses

 \subsection{Masses from K-band Photometry}

-We also obtain $K$-band photometry of our host galaxies from the Two Micron All Sky Survey Extended Source Catalog \citep[2MASS-XSC;][]{Jarrett00,Skrutskie06}\footnote{2MASS ``k\_m\_k20fe" values, which are calculated using isophotal fiducial elliptical apertures, are used.} as another estimate for host galaxy masses \citep{McGaughSchombert14,Burns18}.
+We also obtain $K$-band photometry of our host galaxies from the Two Micron All Sky Survey Extended Source Catalog \citep[2MASS-XSC;][]{Jarrett00,Skrutskie06}\footnote{2MASS ``k\_m\_k20fe'' values, which are calculated using isophotal fiducial elliptical apertures, are used.} primarily as a crosscheck but also as an estimate for host galaxy masses \citep{McGaughSchombert14,Burns18} for three of the five host galaxies with no optical data available.
 Comparing $K$-band absolute magnitudes to the masses derived in Section~\ref{sec:opt_masses}, we observe a linear trend,

 with tight correlation, measured by a Pearson $\rho$-value of $-$0.96 at $>5\sigma$, after removing three outliers.
 The three outliers come from the host galaxies of SN 2020tdy, SN 2020wgr, and SN 2021hiz.
-It is likely that for SN 2020wgr and SN 2021hiz, their host galaxy masses were underestimated using Eq.~\ref{eq:taylor11masses} while the host galaxy mass for SN 2020tdy was slightly overestimated.
+It is likely that for SN 2020wgr and SN 2021hiz, their host galaxy masses were underestimated using Eq.~\ref{eq:taylor11masses} while the host galaxy mass for SN~2020tdy was slightly overestimated.

 For the three galaxies with $K$-band photometry but without optical photometry, we use Eq.~\ref{eq:K_to_Mass} to estimate their masses.
 The host galaxies for both SN 2021fxy and SN 2021usd which were designated as highly massive in the previous section are confirmed to be so with masses estimated from $K$-band photometry of 10.99 dex and 10.66 dex, respectively.
 The host galaxy for SN 2020swy, which was not given a designation previously, is found to have a mass estimate of 10.20 dex here.